UMAprotocol/UMIPs/UMIPs/omnibus-3-collateral.md

 This change has no implementation other than proposing the two aforementioned governor transactions that will be proposed.

+### Rationale

+The CHAIN token is the primary medium of exchange used for all entry fees and contest payouts on the Chain Games network, which combines original blockchain games with prize-based e-sports competitions.

+Adding CHAIN as an UMA collateral type will open up additional use cases, including yield dollars and KPI options.
+It will also introduce UMA to an emerging blockchain gaming community.

+### Security Considerations

+CHAIN has persistently strong liquidity, so including it as a collateral currency should impose no additional risk to the protocol.

+The only security implication is for contract deployers and users who are considering using EMP contracts with this token as the collateral currency.

+They should recognize that, relative to most fiat currencies, CHAIN is much more volatile.
+This volatility should be taken into account when parameterizing or using these EMP contracts.

+CHAIN has a circulating supply of 290 Million CHAIN coins and a max supply of 500 Million.
+Its top market is Uniswap v2.

 ---
 ## ERN (Ethernity Chain)